 Over time, acid reflux or GERD can cause lasting damage to your esophagus in the form of esophageal stricture or a buildup of scar tissue that can constrict the esophagus and make it difficult to swallow.
-If you’ve had long-term problems with acid reflux, and are experiencing symptoms of a narrowed esophagus, call Colorado Gastroenterology today to visit their office in Denver, Aurora, or Golden.
+If you’ve had long-term problems with acid reflux, and are experiencing symptoms of a narrowed esophagus, call Colorado Gastroenterology today to visit their office in Denver or Aurora.

 Esophageal stricture is a narrowing of the esophagus most often due to the buildup of scar tissue.
 Scar tissue usually occurs because of damage caused by acid reflux and can make it difficult to swallow and can lead to unintended weight loss and dehydration.